mlevit/aws-auto-cleanup/app/README.md

 | SageMaker Endpoints            | Endpoint Name          | `sagemaker:endpoint:endpoint_name`                   |
 | SageMaker Notebook Instances   | Notebook Instance Name | `sagemaker:notebook_instance:notebook_instance_name` |

-_Note: Resources that are a part of a CloudFormation Stack will be automatically whitelisted at run time to prevent the need to whitelist the CloudFormation Stack and each resource the Stack provisions._
+_Note: Resources that are a part of a CloudFormation Stack will be automatically allowlisted at run time to prevent the need to allowlist the CloudFormation Stack and each resource the Stack provisions._

 #### Expiration

-The `expiration` field within the whitelist table is marked as a TTL field.
+The `expiration` field within the allowlist table is marked as a TTL field.
 This means that when the current timestamp exceeds the value within the `expiration` field, DynamoDB will remove the record from the table.

-This has been designed in such a way as to prevent AWS resources from being whitelisted indefinitely.
+This has been designed in such a way as to prevent AWS resources from being allowlisted indefinitely.

 ### Settings